jdhill777/rijksmuseum-AI/README.md

 This application allows you to explore artworks from the Rijksmuseum collection through natural language queries, powered by Claude AI.

+## Architecture

+This is a standalone web application with:

+- **Backend**: Node.js/Express server that communicates directly with external APIs
+- **Frontend**: Simple HTML/CSS/JavaScript interface

+The application uses a direct integration architecture:
+1. Your Express server makes API calls to Rijksmuseum's API using your API key
+2. Your server also makes direct API calls to Anthropic's Claude API
+3. The frontend communicates only with your Express server, not directly with external APIs

+This design keeps API keys secure on the server side and simplifies the frontend implementation.

 ## Features

 - **Natural Language Search**: Ask about artworks in plain English